ISISNeutronMuon/InstrumentScripts/doc/source/scans/tutorial.rst

   detector intensity as the motor moves from 0 to 2 exclusively in steps of 0.6.

-  >>> from instrument.larmor.scans import scan
-  U Drive not found.
-Setting path to current directory
   >>> from general.scans.motion import populate
   >>> populate()
   >>> scan(theta, 0, 2, 0.6, 50)